Digital Hygiene

 • Only provide required information

-• Use fake data for non-essential fields
+• Use fake data for non-important fields

 • Regularly delete old accounts